Meaning:

 “You rarely meet in England a man who is Jack of all trades and master of none.”

-Both the long and shorter version of this expression are used today.
+Both the longer and shorter version of this expression are still in use today.

 Example Sentences